Diversity and Inclusion

-American Indian Science and Engineering Society (AISES): National and nonprofit organization focused on increasing the representation of American Indians, Alaska Natives, and other indigenous people of North America in STEM studies and careers.
+American Indian Science and Engineering Society (AISES): Focused on increasing the representation of American Indians, Alaska Natives, and other indigenous people of North America in STEM studies and careers.

 Native American Journalist Association: Provides internships and NAJA programs to increase the representation of native journalists working in media.

 UndocuSpartans Career Guide: [pdf] Provides information about attaining experience, disclosing status, preparing for graduate school, etc.

 Immigrants Rising: Empower undocumented young people to achieve educational and career goals through personal, institutional and policy transformation.
 Check out their Life After College: A Guide for Undocumented Students [pdf].